codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-2-type-variable.md

 Let's assume that you are building your personal blog.
 Your blog's homepage will contain some entries to the 10 latest posts.
 Each entry will contain an excerpt made from a post's content.
-You decide to fully load the content of articles to the entry component then write some JavaScript code to trim those contents to 300 characters of each excerpt.
-So, here are steps needed to do in order to create an excerpt:
+You decide to fully load the content of articles to the entry components then write some JavaScript code to trim those contents to 300 characters of each excerpt.
+So, here are steps needed to be done in order to create an excerpt:

 - Extract content of an entry from HTML document.